 Dave Armstrong is a Premier Life Master and started bridge when he was working at Rolls Royce in Derby.
 In that area he very quickly had the advantage of being able to be involved in the weekly get together at a house near a local club where Joe Amsbury, Tony Sowter, Sally Sowter (now Brock), Tony Forrester and others would discuss the hands played during the week.
 Dave has his EBUTA (English Bridge Union Teachers Association) certificate and he is a very experienced bridge teacher who enjoys keeping his lessons up to date and makes the most of what technology can offer to enhances the learning experience.

 Jill Armstrong is a Premier Life Master and started playing kitchen bridge in 1972 and was introduced to the duplicate bridge world in 1986 by an acquaintance from work who insisted that she first took bridge lessons!
-The rest as they say is history:
+The rest as they say is history.

 Bridge Bug started on the 22nd September 1993 under the supervision of Jill Fitz Gibbon & Sarah Noel now respectively Armstrong & Mitchell.
+We celebrated our 25th Anniversary in 2018.

 The aim of Bridge Bug is to introduce duplicate bridge to both social players and bridge students and to enable players to enjoy & progress their game to a suitable level.